-Dental implants are procedures which are used when it is necessary to replace a missing tooth, and the implant itself serves as a fixture which is planted into the jawbone, so that it can fuse with the bone over a period of time.
+Dental implants are procedures that are used when it is necessary to replace a missing tooth, and the implant itself serves as a fixture that is planted into the jawbone so that it can fuse with the bone over a period of time.
 This implant actually replaces the root of the tooth which is missing, and this artificial tooth root will support a replacement tooth or a dental bridge.

 For the most part, dental implants are constructed of titanium, because this substance integrates very nicely with jawbone structure without being considered a foreign object by the body.
 This being the case, the body does not reject the titanium, and actually fuses with it to become part of the oral structure.
 Dental implant procedures are extremely successful, with the overall success rate being right about 98%.

-The types of dental implants fall into two broad categories, those being endosteal and subperiosteal.
-And endosteal implant is one which is actually fixed into the jawbone, and a subperiosteal implant is one which rests on top of the jawbone, below the tissue of the gum.
+The types of dental implants fall into two broad categories, being endosteal and subperiosteal.
+An endosteal implant is one that is actually fixed into the jawbone, and a subperiosteal implant is one that rests on top of the jawbone, below the tissue of the gum.
 For the most part, subperiosteal implants have been discontinued, because their long-term performance is relatively poor compared to endosteal implants.

 Generally speaking, dental implants are used for tooth replacement, but they can be used for other dental procedures as well.
 Because they’re so stable, implants can support a removable denture, offering a more comfortable and secure fit.
 Many implants can also be used as temporary anchorage devices when it’s necessary to help move teeth into their proper position, and this happens fairly often in orthodontic procedures.

 These are temporary implants fixed to the bone which help to anchor teeth movement, and after they’ve accomplished their task, they will be removed, since the teeth are then in the desired position.
 Some specialized dental implants are used to completely replace all teeth in the mouth after a patient has suffered severe gum disease or tooth decay.